learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Let's consider an example.

 Imagine you want to create a [ReplicaSet](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#replicaset-v1-apps) resource.
-To do so, you would define the ReplicaSet in the `replicaset.yaml` file, and then run the following command:
+To do so, you would define the ReplicaSet in a file named `replicaset.yaml` file, and then run the following command:

 ~~~bash
 kubectl create -f replicaset.yaml